 BlueMed and BlueBio jointly present the Integrated advanced training course on Blue Biotechnologies, Aquatic products and Blue Bio-economy, to be held in Messina (Sicily, Italy) on 15-19 March 2021.

-A total of 100 people registered for the online training, which are distributed as follows:
+A total of 85 people applied for the online training; the 30 selected participants are distributed as follows:

 Specific objectives of the course